sahib/rmlint/docs/rmlint.1.rst

     Configure the types of lint rmlint will look for.
-The `list` string is a comma-separated list of lint types or lint groups (other separators like semicolon or space also work).
+The `list` string is a comma-separated list of lint types or lint groups (other separators like semicolon or space also work though).

     One of the following groups can be specified at the beginning of the list: